doapps/genesis/README.md

 Genesis is currently in production.
 Now in v1.0.0

 ## Approach
-This project aims to build the project structure given by this repository. i.e. Will build the same tree from the `project` directory.
+This project aims to build the project structure given by the [dspp](http://doapps.me/) repository with the nesting and constructing the files described in the factory files.
 The app will begin asking for the project name, namespace and device targets.
-This will require the permissions for Google Drive (our main store house-keeper), Slack(for channel creation) and Gitlab(for project repositories).
-Anyway you can fork this repository and customize by your own interest.
+This will require the permissions for Google Drive (our main store house-keeper), Slack(for channel creation), Gitlab(for project repositories) and Trello(for project tracking).

-## Repository Structure
-The `app` folder keeps the React based web application.
-Meanwhile the `project` folder stores the template-structure.

 ## Possible future features
-There are a RFC file which handle the proposals and comments for change in the building process of the structure.
+There are a RFC file which handle the proposals and comments for change in the building process of the structure (This is not public).

 ## Development